Last Updated April 30, 2021

 How can I apply for Dominica citizenship?

-You will need to lodge an application via an authorized agent.
+You will need to file an application via an authorized agent.
 You won’t be able to personally apply for Dominica’s citizenship.

 Who is eligible to apply for a Dominica passport?